Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 the website.
 If the developer does create any users or experiments or anything that will modify the database, then the said data will be saved in a local database file, namely: ``db.sqlite3``.
 This database file is saved and pushed to github as we don't include it in our ``.gitignore`` file.
-Modifications made to ``db.sqlite3`` WILL NOT be uploaded to the database in heroku.
+Modifications made to ``db.sqlite3`` WILL NOT be uploaded to the database in Heroku.
 Heroku uses a separate Postgres Database.
 Thus, when pulling from the github repository, ``dpsqlite`` may be edited, however the developer should not pay mind to it's edits as it's treated as a "testing database".

-(heroku rollback)
+(Heroku rollback)
-(push heroku)
+(push Heroku)
 (how to test in local environment)